 But how do you get all your gear past a knot, or a rebelay, or a deviation, without taking it off and putting it back on?

-The challenge here is that you have to get your descending or ascending gear PAST the rebelay, bolt traverse, deviation, knot crossing, etc safely.
+The challenge here is that you have to get your descending or ascending gear past the rebelay, bolt traverse, deviation, knot crossing, etc safely.
 I won’t go into how this is done, but it is basically a set of fairly common-sense steps that aren’t usually too hard.
-This is something you learn on the surface and generally have 2-3 FULL training days on a cliff somewhere before doing any SRT underground.
+This is something you learn on the surface and generally have plenty of training days on a cliff somewhere before doing any SRT underground.

 So why use rebelays?

-A huge advantage of re-belays is that on the way back up multiple people can be on the same pitch at once, as long as they are separated by re-belays.
+A huge advantage of re-belays is that on the way back up multiple people can be on the same pitch at once, as long as they are separated by re-belays and separate anchors.
 You can see this in the image above – there are 3 cavers all on the rope at different stages, all independent, not impacting in any way on the others.
 As long as you are able to tell the caver above or below you that you’re on the next section of rope, it speeds things up a lot.
 (IE you need to be within shouting distance, with no running water nearby which chews up sound) – it has been known for cavers to use whistles.
 Radios do not really work in caves (apart from highly elaborate ‘hay’ rescue phones, rare).

-Every re-belay is another attachment to the cave which adds safety.
+Also – every re-belay is another attachment to the cave which adds safety.
 If a re-belay fails due to choosing a bad anchor or a bolt popping out of the wall it doesn’t matter as the re-belay above you, or the anchors at the top of the pitch, will arrest your fall.
-You will plummet a few metres, but it will catch you and you’ll be alive and well.
-Note: Deviations will move the rope, as seen in the picture, but are NOT designed to take the weight of a caver.
+You will fall a few metres, but it will catch you and you’ll be alive and well.

 Other ‘technical’ SRT manoeuvres